scottmmiller/chatroom_scottmas/README.md

 ### Step 8: Deploy your server to the cloud
 I don't expect all of you to get this far, but if you do it's time to up your game by actually pushing to a server in the cloud.
 First, in a separate repo follow the tutorial specified here: https://devcenter.heroku.com/articles/getting-started-with-nodejs#introduction
-Then, repeat those same steps with this repo, primarily the "heroku create" step and the "git push heroku master" step.
+By following this tutorial in an isolated environment, you will get a better feel for how heroku works.
+Then once you feel like you understand it well engouh, repeat those same steps with this chat repo, primarily the "heroku create" step and the "git push heroku master" step.

+### Step 9: Point your browser to the endpoints in the cloud
+We need to make the browser point to your newly deploy server, so update the $http endpoints to the locations that Heroku told you about after you deployed.